vishnu350/rs-mainspring-winder/README.md

 - Notify me if the part links are no longer functional.
 - Buy me a cup of [coffee](https://github.com/sponsors/vishnu350?frequency=one-time)

-Future work:
+Help needed for future work:
-- Support piano wire (staple hole all the way down) + clamp mechanism.
+- Support for magnet wires or steel braiding wires (staple hole all the way down) + updated jig.
+Possibly U shaped.
-- Flat washer part for mainspring arbor to help reduce stress on the innermost coil while winding.
+- 3D printed washer part for mainspring arbor to help reduce stress on the innermost coil while winding on the large winder sets.

 Credits and thanks to the following folk:
 - **AndyShap** for sharing his setter bowl and staple jig ideas, as well as refinements to the overall design.
 Also for providing the design files, wiki guides and video walkthroughs.